apertium/apertium-weights-learner/README.md

 This would mean that '-ns' versions of both rules are preferred for each pattern, which tells the transfer module that the translations of 'new' and 'software' should not be swapped (as specified in '-ns' versions of both rules), since in Spanish the adjective 'nuevo' is usually put before the noun as opposed to the fact that most adjectives are put after the noun.

+## Generalizing the patterns
+Setting parameter generalize to yes in config file allows the learning script to learn partially generalized patterns as well, i.e. lemmas are partially removed from the pattern in all possible combinations and stored with the same scores as for the full pattern.

 ## Pruning
 You can also prune the obtained weights file with prune.py script from 'tools' folder.
 Pruning is a process of eliminating redundant weighted patterns, i.e.:
 For each rule group: